Use Cases

 - Images & Templates - choose the

-fullimage for pre-installed tools - Catalog Apps — install VS Code, Jupyter, and other pre-packaged apps
+devimage for a richer development environment - Catalog Apps - install VS Code, Jupyter, and other pre-packaged apps